 - Go to drive.google.com/drive/settings.

-- Check the box next to “Sync Google Docs, Sheets, Slides & Drawings files to this computer so that you can edit offline.”
+- Check the box next to “Create, open, and edit your recent Google Docs, Sheets, and Slides files on this device while offline.”

 Save Google Docs, Sheets & Slides for offline use

 - Right click the Google Docs, Sheets, or Slides file you want to save offline.

 - Turn on “Available offline.”

 To save multiple files offline, press Shift or Command (Mac)/Ctrl (Windows) while you click other files.

 - On your computer, go to drive.google.com.

 - Make sure you turn on offline access first.

 - At the top right, click Ready for offline .